 This policy will carry an accidental death and dismemberment (AD&D) rider.
-The AD&D rider provides a benefit of up to \$32,000 subject to the terms and conditions of the policy.
+Effective as soon as practical following Council adoption, the AD&D rider provides a benefit of up to \$52,000 subject to the terms and conditions of the policy.